 However, if you experience freezing temperatures and heavy snow or rains, you might be better off with winter wiper blades.
 They have a tougher tensile strength, allowing them to sweep off ice and snow easier.
 They also have a protective rubber layer, which allows them to keep working even against the elements.
 Additionally, they won’t freeze when the weather is too bad, unlike ordinary wipers.

-- Constructed armor shields blade from severe weather and protects critical wiper components from ice and snow
+- RUGGEDLY CONSTRUCTED: armor seals blade structure from severe weather and protects critical wiper components from ice and snow

-- Robust, heavy-gauge wiper element resists tearing in sub-zero temperatures
+- ROBUST: heavy-gauge wiper element resists tearing in sub-zero temperatures.
+It has a swift universal, one-click connection system for quick installation.

 If you’re interested in using winter wiper blades, check out the TRICO Ice 35-260.
 They are designed to protect you from severe weather conditions, including ice and snow.
 They are also tough and durable, resisting tearing even in sub-zero temperatures.